ggtrd/helmautomatix/README.md

 ```

 ### Filters configuration
-#### Helm repositories
+#### Ignore Helm repositories
-Helm Charts can be filtered in the update process by ignoring their repositories.

-To do so, just fill the file `filters/ignored_helm_repositories`.
+Charts updates can be ignored by writing their repositories name the file `filters/ignored_helm_repositories`.
-Create it if doesn't exist, or just launch a first time ./helmautomatix (it will create it).
+*If doesn't exist, you can manually create it or launch a first time `./helmautomatix` (it will create it).*

 This file is a simple list:
 ```